FastForwardTeam/FastForward/PRIVACY.md

 ## Crowd Bypass

-When Crowd Bypass (Options > "Give and take the destinations of unbypassable shorteners.") is enabled, ocassionally the extension will send requests to our server.
+When Crowd Bypass (Options > "Give and take the destinations of unbypassable shorteners.") is enabled, occasionally the extension will send requests to our server.

 When you visit a known unbypassable shortener website, the URL is sent so it can check against the database if someone else has already reported its destination.
 When you complete your visit on such a website, the URL and destination URL are sent so it can be recorded for future visitors.